IlanOu/kelna/README.md

 <!--[![Product Name Screen Shot](images/screenshot.png)  -->

-" " is a video game project to deepen our knowledge of programming in alliance with developers and designers !
+Kelna is a video game project to deepen our knowledge of programming in alliance with developers and designers !

 Currently, these are the two developers as contributors who occupy this project on GitHub